tc39/notes/es9/2018-03/mar-20.md

 ??: Actually playing off that, one of the things I want to see off frozen realms is to run things in a deterministic fashion.
 To perhaps at least offer a process for usage examples that make it easy for library authors to test these cases.

-MM: the other thing,  Wonderful paper: ["Fantastic timers and where to find them"](https://gruss.cc/files/fantastictimers.pdf) a paper of all the ways that you can use timers in the browser context.
+MM: The other thing,  Wonderful paper: ["Fantastic timers and where to find them"](https://gruss.cc/files/fantastictimers.pdf) a paper of all the ways that you can use timers in the browser context.
 Then we can spend time classifying those and building off them to understand the ergonomics of these use cases, which libraries can then use.

-RJE: Alright, next step, meeting planning for the next item.

 #### Conclusion/Resolution